Voices:The Resurrection of the Palestinian Cause: Al-Aqsa Fl...

 The Economic Fallout

 Before October 7, “Israel's” economy was thriving.
-Years of steady growth, technological innovation, and strong foreign investment had positioned Israel as a leader in the global economy, particularly in sectors such as technology, defense, and medicine.
-However, the attacks have triggered an economic downturn that is already having severe repercussions.
+Years of steady growth, technological innovation and strong foreign investment had positioned “Israel” as a leader in the global economy, particularly in sectors such as technology, military and medicine.
+However, the strikes have triggered an economic downturn that is already having severe repercussions.

 Furthermore, the long-term damage to “Israel's” business environment is profound.
 Global companies, once eager to establish a foothold in “Israel”, are reconsidering their presence due to the ongoing instability.
 The disruption of supply chains, delays in production, and increased security risks have forced many businesses to reassess their operations.
 “Israel's” economy, once a model of success in the region, is now degrading under the weight of conflict and uncertainty.